yesgee/socialights/project-plan.md

 3. Alice pushes the notification.
 4. The App shows the available games.
 5. Alice chooses "Pub Quiz".
+6. Alice is transferred to the game lobby
-6. The App tells Alice to wait for another team to play against.
+7. The App tells Alice to wait for another team to play against.
+8. Alice chooses a team color while waiting for another team

 #### Scenario 3:

 1. Fred enters the coffee room.
 2. Fred's phone shows a notification: *This room is SociaLights-enabled.
 Play "Pub Quiz" with Alice?*
 3. Fred pushes the notification.
+4. Fred is transferred to the game lobby
+5. Fred chooses a team color
+6. Fred and Alice indicate they are ready to play
 4. The App starts the game.

 #### Scenario 4: